Pancreatic cancer starts when cells in the pancreas develop mutations in their DNA.

 - Smoking cigarettes doubles your risk of developing pancreatic cancer.
 Cigars, pipes, and smokeless tobacco products also raise your risk.

-- Obesity raises the risk of pancreatic cancer by about 20 percent.
+- Obesity raises the risk of pancreatic cancer by about

 - Heavy exposure to chemicals used in the metalworking and dry-cleaning industries can raise your risk.